SDM-TIB/P4-LUCAT-Publication-API/README.md

 # P4-LUCAT-Publication-API

-Retreive list of publication based on the input variables
+Retrieve list of publication based on the input variables

 ## Input Example